Keto as a Way of Life

 This is primarily to let the Monk Fruit dissolve before you mix it into the slaw.
 If you don’t let it dissolve first, you might find a few granules in your finished slaw.

-There is no reason to heat the liquid first like you might if you were using sugar.
+There is no reason to heat the liquid first like you might do if you were using plain old sugar.
 Monk Fruit will dissolve at room temperature.
 So that makes this even easier!

 Mix everything together in a very large bowl!

 It may just be me, but I can’t mix slaw without making a great big, damn mess!

 The larger the bowl, though, the more I can mitigate that mess.

 Pro Tip: Put on a rubber glove and just mix the slaw up with your hand.
 It makes things about a thousand times easier than using a utensil.

 The hard part is done.
 Just park your slaw in the fridge until it’s ready to serve.
 In my opinion, the colder it is, the better.
 Also, the longer it’s able to sit and let the flavors combine, the better it tastes.

 In fact, I often make this the night before I plan on serving .

 Thanks for Reading